-- Market risk: - EC for market risk is calculated for the trading book, but also for market risk in the investment portfolio, risk in internal defined benefit plans as well as real estate risk.
-The market risk associated with Nordea's longterm leases of its own office buildings is measured using a framework based on the book value of the underlying assets.
-In pillar 1 of the CRD, only the trading book is included in the capital calculations for market risk. - Business risk: - Business risk is not included in pillar 1 of CRD.
+O EC for market risk is calculated for the trading book, but also for market risk in the investment portfolio, risk in internal defined benefit plans as well as real estate risk.
+The market risk associated with Nordea's long-term leases of its own office buildings is measured using a framework based on the book value of the underlying assets.
+In pillar 1 of the CRD, only the trading book is included in the capital calculations for market risk.

+• Business risk:

+Business risk is not included in pillar 1 of CRD.
 The EC framework includes business risk to account for the residual volatility in historical profit and loss after adjustments for market, operational and credit risk.
 Business risk represents the earnings volatility inherent in all businesses due to the uncertainty of revenues and costs as a consequence of changes in the economic and competitive environment.
 The main risk drivers of business risk are size of the fixed cost base, business margin volatility, volatility in business volumes and cost volatility.
 In this context, indirect effects such as the net interest income (NII) effect (a consequence of the SIIR, strategic risk and liquidity risk are considered).
-The business risk measurement is based on historical volatility in profit and loss stemming from business risk, i.e. a "cleaned operating profit" where the contribution from other risk types are neglected (e.g. trading income, credit losses, effect of operational risk events). - Operational risk: - Differences in operational risk are due to differences in the historical collection of gross income data, which is the most recent rolling four quarters in EC and a three year average in pillar 1. - Diversification effects: - Unlike pillar 1 in CRD, the EC framework accounts for group level diversification benefits in Nordea's varied operations.
+The business risk measurement is based on historical volatility in profit and loss stemming from business risk, i.e. a "cleaned operating profit" where the contributions from other risk types are neglected (e.g. trading income, credit losses, effect of operational risk events).